AntonyMayer/node-terminal-app-test/README.md

 User inputs

-        - server    - [specify], by default uses 'https://track.designory.com:8443', will be stored in '.jira'
+        - server    - [optional], skip to use default 'https://track.designory.com:8443', will be stored in '.jira'
         - project   - default project, will be stored in '.jira'
         - username  - usernamre for authentication, will be stored in '.jira'
         - password  - password, will be used to write header for cookie authentication